awsdocs/aws-systems-manager-user-guide/doc_source/ssm-plugins.md

     ```
 + tokenInfo: The Systems Manager parameter \(a SecureString parameter\) where you store your GitHub access token information, in the format `{{ssm-secure:secure-string-token-name}}`\.
 **Note**
 This `tokenInfo` field is the only SSM document plugin field that supports a SecureString parameter\.
-SecureString parameters are not supported for any other fields, nor for any other SSM document plugins\.
+SecureString parameters aren't supported for any other fields, nor for any other SSM document plugins\.

 ```
 {